dracupid/nobone/readme.md

 To run the plugin simply use `nobone sample`.

-You can use `nobone ls` to list all installed plugins.
+You can use `nb ls` to list all installed plugins.

 *****************************************************************************

 ## Modules API

-_It's highly recommended reading the API doc locally by command `nobone --doc`_
+_It's highly recommended reading the API doc locally by command `nb --doc`_

 ### nobone